MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-gateway.md

 Read this article to learn about setting up network virtualization gateways in the System Center - Virtual Machine Manager (VMM) networking fabric.

 By default, if you're using isolated VM networks in your VMM fabric, VMs associated with a network can only connect to machines in the same subnet.
-If you want to connect VMs further than the subnet you'll need a gateway.
+If you want to connect VMs further than the subnet, you'll need a gateway.

 ## Network virtualization